Fever (Dua Lipa and Angèle song)

-"Fever" is a song by English-Albanian singer Dua Lipa and Belgian singer Angèle from the French edition of the former's second studio album, Future Nostalgia (2020).
+"Fever" is a song by English singer Dua Lipa and Belgian singer Angèle from the French edition of the former's second studio album, Future Nostalgia (2020).
 The song was written by the singers alongside Caroline Ailin, Jacob Kasher Hindlin, Julia Michaels and the sole producer Ian Kirkpatrick.
 It was originally intended to be placed on the standard edition of the album as a solo version by Lipa.
 The song was released for digital download and streaming on 29 October 2020, through Warner Records as a single.
 It is a dance-pop, deep house and nu-disco song with 2000s Eurodance elements and a disco-pop production that features Afrobeat-tinged synth-pop beats.
 Lyrically, the song uses a metaphor of infatuation to demonstrate a sickness and addresses the excitement of being with someone where one almost develops a fever, with the two singers acting as counterpoints to one and other.

 The sultriness of "Fever" was complimented by music critics, as well the blend of Lipa and Angèle's vocals.
 The song topped both the Ultratop Flanders and Wallonia charts of Belgium, while also reaching the summit of France's SNEP singles chart.
 It tied "Hello" by Adele as the longest running number one single in the Wallonia region of Belgium.
 It further reached the top 10 of charts in Hungary, Romania and Switzerland as well as peaking at number 79 on the UK Singles Chart and number 69 on the Billboard Global 200 chart.
 The song was awarded a triple platinum certification from the Belgian Entertainment Association (BEA) and a diamond certification from the Syndicat National de l'Édition Phonographique (SNEP) in Belgium and France, respectively.

 The music video for "Fever" was directed by We are from L.A. and filmed in London.
 It was built around a concept that women need to avoid danger in the streets by being home at a certain time, but have safety when around other women.
 The video features Lipa and Angèle spending the night exploring the streets of the city following a night out at a club.
 Several critics commended the visual for being an escape for viewers from the COVID-19 pandemic.
 Lipa and Angèle promoted the song with performances at the former's Studio 2054 livestream concert and at the 2020 NRJ Music Awards.
 Remixes by Oklou, Feder, Myd and Vantage were released for further promotion.